my experience with sibo, gut inflammation, gerd, and stress

 Do you get really nerdy about the latest superfood trend or the easiest way to get more greens into your diet?
 And would you love to make your passion for wellness your career?

-Check out my blog post on the Institute for Integrative Nutrition for the lowdown on how to get started as a health coach and use your passion for wellness to help others!
+Check out my article on the Institute for Integrative Nutrition for the lowdown on how to get started as a health coach and use your passion for wellness to help others!

-It took me several years to feel strong enough to write this blog.
+It took me a long time to feel strong enough to write this article.
 I believe deeply in the Law of Attraction.
 Therefore, I wanted to make sure I was in a very healthy, positive place before I shared about my gut healing journey.
 Today I can look back on the physical struggles I had and feel grateful.

 I’m grateful that my body guided me to slow down enough to heal my past, end my addiction to stress and even help me conceive.
 Today I enjoy my meals and appreciate my ability to digest with ease.
 I am grateful for this healing every day.